theQRL/web3.js/packages/web3-zond-iban/README.md

 This is a sub-package of [web3.js][repo].

-`web3-eth-iban` This package converts Ethereum addresses to IBAN addresses a vice versa.
+`web3-eth-iban` This package converts Zond addresses to IBAN addresses a vice versa.

 ## Installation